RylanSchaeffer/rylanschaeffer.github.io/content/learning/machine_learning/unsupervised/k_means.md

 This actually corresponds to a modified k-means objective function:

 $$ \min_{\{C_k\}} L(\{C_k\}) := \min_{\{C_k\}}  \sum_{k=1}^K \sum_{x_n \in C_k} \lvert \lvert x_n - \mu_k \lvert \lvert^2 + \lambda k$$

+where we can now see that there's a regularization term for the number of clusters.